jrock2004/blog/posts/UsingDockerAtWorkForLocalDevelopment/index.md

 ---
-title: "Using Docker at Work for Local Development"
+title: 'Using Docker at Work for Local Development'
 image: ./docker.jpg
-date: "2018-06-18"
+date: '2018-06-18'
 tags:
   - docker
   - apple